-- Visual impairment (VI) - Hearing impairment (HI including Deaf and hearing impairment) - Multi-sensory impairment (MSI sometimes referred to as Deafblind) - Physical disability (PD)
+- Visual impairment (VI) - Hearing impairment (HI including Deaf and hearing impairment)

+- Multi-Sensory impairment (MSI sometimes referred to as Deafblind) - Physical disability (PD)

-A Graduated Response to SEND
+4. A Graduated Response to SEND

-Early Concerns
+4.1 Early Concerns

 The progress made by all pupils is regularly monitored and reviewed.
 Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of strategies used.
-This can be then used in later discussions if concerns persist.
+Provision maps are RAG rated to assess provision/strategies.
+This can then be used in later discussions if concerns persist.

-How we identify and support pupils with SEND
+4.2 How we identify and support pupils with SEND